m3enzo/Advanced-Tab-Groups/README.md

 Thanks to [Wacky-Wombat](https://github.com/Wacky-Wombat) for themes and feedback!

-Thyank you to everyone for motivating me to keep this project going!
+Thank you to everyone for motivating me to keep this project going!
 Could not do it without you!

 <img src="https://github.com/heyitszenithyt/zen-browser-badges/raw/fb14dcd72694b7176d141c774629df76af87514e/light/zen-badge-light.png" alt="Made For Zen Badge">